 A month ago, I had a strong emotional breakdown.
 Yesterday, I was missing playing Minecraft.

-The last time I played it (almost 6 months from that ) I made a promise not to play it ever again, mainly because without self-control it consumes hours and hours of my time.
+The last time I played it (almost 6 months from that) I made a promise not to play it ever again, mainly because without self-control it becomes a time sink.
 The game has no specific objective and is based on adventure, so you always have something to do or try.

 Yesterday, I heard one of the songs that compose the game’s soundtrack and I felt an urge to play the game again – by the way, you should listen the whole album because most of the songs are adorable.